eopb/small_fun_rust_projects/README.md

 ## FizzBuzz

-This program stores the all infinite values in [fizzbuzz](https://en.wikipedia.org/wiki/Fizz_buzz) in a lazily evaluated way and then prints out the first 25 values.
+This program stores all infinite values in [fizzbuzz](https://en.wikipedia.org/wiki/Fizz_buzz) in a lazily evaluated way and then prints out the first 25 values.

 ```rust
 fn main() {